cshenton/normal-comparison/README.md

 to be agnostic to your method of inference within the framework.

-However, stan still feels best suited to research, and lacks the production tooling that that tensorflow and theano backends give edward and pymc3.
+However, stan still feels best suited to research, and lacks the production tooling that the tensorflow and theano backends give edward and pymc3.

 ## Edward